SebastianDeseke/wizards-warriors/README.md

 # wizards-warriors in C#
 The idea is a chess x Dungeons and Dragons x RPG type game.
 Basic idea is that the playing field is like a chessboard, and 2 teams spawn in the respective two halves of the map.
-Currently no GUI, only paying in text :)
+Currently no GUI, only playing in text :)

 The Map